NOVEMBER 2021

 When we act as your investment adviser, we have to act in your best interest and not put our interests ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are instances to help you understand what this means.

-Our firm is compensated based on the value of the accounts we manage.
-As a result, to the extent that we manage more of your assets, we would benefit by receiving higher investment advisory fees.
 Another instance is if any insurance commissions are collected by us.
 In order to address this conflict of interest, we disclose the amount of commission to our client and in turn reduce the client advisory fee by that amount on a dollar-for-dollar basis.

 For additional information, please see our Form ADV Part 2A Brochure on the SEC’s website at www.adviserinfo.sec.gov.

+HOW DO YOUR FINANCIAL PROFESSIONALS MAKE MONEY?
 Our financial professionals are compensated based on our firm’s overall performance of fees received from all clients less expenses.
 Compensation is in the form of a base salary and distributions according to the ownership interest of the Firm.

 DO YOU OR YOUR FINANCIAL PROFESSIONALS HAVE LEGAL OR DISCIPLINARY HISTORY?